The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 arguments as before_hook

-.In addition to supporting before and after hooks for all terraform commands, the following specialized hooks are also supported:
+attribute.
+Error hooks are executed after the before/after hooks.In addition to supporting before and after hooks for all OpenTofu/Terraform commands, the following specialized hooks are also supported:

 terragrunt-read-config